wkhere/stackless/Doc/library/stdtypes.rst

    sets, the inner sets must be :class:`frozenset` objects.
 If *iterable* is not specified, a new empty set is returned.

    Instances of :class:`set` and :class:`frozenset` provide the following
    operations:

    .. describe:: len(s)

       Return the cardinality of set *s*.

    .. describe:: x in s

       Test *x* for membership in *s*.

    .. describe:: x not in s

       Test *x* for non-membership in *s*.

-.. method:: set.isdisjoint(other)
+   .. method:: isdisjoint(other)

       Return True if the set has no elements in common with *other*.
 Sets are disjoint if and only if their interesection is the empty set.

       .. versionadded:: 2.6

-.. method:: set.issubset(other)
+   .. method:: issubset(other)
                set <= other

       Test whether every element in the set is in *other*.

    .. method:: set < other

       Test whether the set is a true subset of *other*, that is, ``set <= other and set != other``.

-.. method:: set.issuperset(other)
+   .. method:: issuperset(other)
                set >= other

       Test whether every element in *other* is in the set.

    .. method:: set > other

       Test whether the set is a true superset of *other*, that is, ``set >= other and set != other``.

-.. method:: set.union(other)
+   .. method:: union(other, ...)
-            set | other
+               set | other | ...

       Return a new set with elements from both sets.

+      .. versionchanged:: 2.6
+         Accepts multiple input iterables.

-.. method:: set.intersection(other)
+   .. method:: intersection(other, ...)
-            set & other
+               set & other & ...

       Return a new set with elements common to both sets.

+      .. versionchanged:: 2.6
+         Accepts multiple input iterables.

-.. method:: set.difference(other)
+   .. method:: difference(other, ...)
-            set - other
+               set - other - ...

-   Return a new set with elements in the set that are not in *other*.
+      Return a new set with elements in the set that are not in the others.

+      .. versionchanged:: 2.6
+         Accepts multiple input iterables.

-.. method:: set.symmetric_difference(other)
+   .. method:: symmetric_difference(other)
                set ^ other

       Return a new set with elements in either the set or *other* but not both.

-.. method:: set.copy()
+   .. method:: copy()

       Return a new set with a shallow copy of *s*.

    Note, the non-operator versions of :meth:`union`, :meth:`intersection`, :meth:`difference`, and :meth:`symmetric_difference`, :meth:`issubset`, and
    :meth:`issuperset` methods will accept any iterable as an argument.
 In contrast, their operator based counterparts require their arguments to be sets.
 This precludes error-prone constructions like ``set('abc') & 'cbs'`` in favor of the more readable ``set('abc').intersection('cbs')``.

    Both :class:`set` and :class:`frozenset` support set to set comparisons.
 Two sets are equal if and only if every element of each set is contained in the other (each is a subset of the other).
 A set is less than another set if and only if the first set is a proper subset of the second set (is a subset, but is not equal).
 A set is greater than another set if and only if the first set is a proper superset of the second set (is a superset, but is not equal).

    Instances of :class:`set` are compared to instances of :class:`frozenset` based on their members.
-For example, ``set('abc') == frozenset('abc')`` returns ``True``.
+For example, ``set('abc') == frozenset('abc')`` returns ``True`` and so does ``set('abc') in set([frozenset('abc')])``.

    The subset and equality comparisons do not generalize to a complete ordering function.
 For example, any two disjoint sets are not equal and are not subsets of each other, so *all* of the following return ``False``: ``a<b``, ``a==b``, or ``a>b``.
 Accordingly, sets do not implement the :meth:`__cmp__` method.

    Since sets only define partial ordering (subset relationships), the output of the :meth:`list.sort` method is undefined for lists of sets.

    Set elements, like dictionary keys, must be :term:`hashable`.

    Binary operations that mix :class:`set` instances with :class:`frozenset` return the type of the first operand.
-For example: ``frozenset('ab') | set('bc')`` returns an instance of :class:`frozenset`.
+For example: ``frozenset('ab') |
+   set('bc')`` returns an instance of :class:`frozenset`.

    The following table lists operations available for :class:`set` that do not apply to immutable instances of :class:`frozenset`:

-.. method:: set.update(other)
+   .. method:: update(other, ...)
-            set |= other
+               set |= other | ...

       Update the set, adding elements from *other*.

+      .. versionchanged:: 2.6
+         Accepts multiple input iterables.

-.. method:: set.intersection_update(other)
+   .. method:: intersection_update(other, ...)
-            set &= other
+               set &= other & ...

       Update the set, keeping only elements found in it and *other*.

+      .. versionchanged:: 2.6
+         Accepts multiple input iterables.

-.. method:: set.difference_update(other)
+   .. method:: difference_update(other, ...)
-            set -= other
+               set -= other | ...

-   Update the set, removing elements found in *other*.
+      Update the set, removing elements found in others.

+      .. versionchanged:: 2.6
+         Accepts multiple input iterables.

-.. method:: set.symmetric_difference_update(other)
+   .. method:: symmetric_difference_update(other)
                set ^= other

       Update the set, keeping only elements found in either set, but not in both.

-.. method:: set.add(el)
+   .. method:: add(elem)

-   Add element *el* to the set.
+      Add element *elem* to the set.

-.. method:: set.remove(el)
+   .. method:: remove(elem)

-   Remove element *el* from the set.
-Raises :exc:`KeyError` if *el* is not contained in the set.
+      Remove element *elem* from the set.
+Raises :exc:`KeyError` if *elem* is not contained in the set.

-.. method:: set.discard(el)
+   .. method:: discard(elem)

-   Remove element *el* from the set if it is present.
+      Remove element *elem* from the set if it is present.

-.. method:: set.pop()
+   .. method:: pop()

       Remove and return an arbitrary element from the set.
 Raises :exc:`KeyError` if the set is empty.

-.. method:: set.clear()
+   .. method:: clear()

       Remove all elements from the set.

    Note, the non-operator versions of the :meth:`update`, :meth:`intersection_update`, :meth:`difference_update`, and :meth:`symmetric_difference_update` methods will accept any iterable as an argument.

-The design of the set types was based on lessons learned from the Python implementation found in the :mod:`sets` module.
+   Note, the *elem* argument to the :meth:`__contains__`, :meth:`remove`, and :meth:`discard` methods may be a set.
+To support searching for an equivalent frozenset, the *elem* set is temporarily mutated during the search and then restored.
+During the search, the *elem* set should not be read or mutated since it does not have a meaningful value.

 .. seealso::